Houdanait/Houdanait.github.io/_pages/about.md

 </p>

-I am a Predoctoral Research Fellow at the Stanford Institute of Economic Policy Research working with Professor Matthew Gentzkow.
-Prior to that, I was a trader in the Emerging Markets fixed-income desk at JP Morgan in London.
+I am an Economics PhD student at Stanford with a minor in Computer Science.
+Prior to that, I was a research analyst at the Stanford Institute of Economic Policy Research, under the supervision of Matthew Gentzkow.
 I hold a Bsc in Economics from University College London.<br />

-I am interested in studying the behavior of small entities and their dynamics within large complex systems.
-My research interests lie in financial markets, debt sustainability, environmental economics, social networks and human capital theory. <br />
+I am interested in labour economics, behavioural economics and child cognitive development.
+I am also interested about AI alignment and how deployment of AI technologies will affect our economies. <br />

 I am a contributor to the [Core-Econ Project](https://www.core-econ.org/). <br />